Quick Answer

 Mistake 4: Saying It Before Prohibited Actions

-Conscience Check: If you feel hesitant or uncomfortable saying Bismillah before something, that’s your internal spiritual compass warning you.
-Listen to it.
+Bismillah should NEVER be said before consuming intoxicants, gambling, lying, or any forbidden action.
+If you feel hesitant saying Bismillah before something, that’s your spiritual compass warning you.

 Mistake 5: Rushing Through It